 The FBI took the lead in investigating the September 11 attacks, an investigation that became known as the Pentagon/Twin Towers Bombings investigation, or PENTTBOM.
 The FBI's investigation initially was affected by the chaotic situation in New York City as a result of the terrorist attacks, which displaced thousands of people from their homes and offices in lower Manhattan.
-As a result of the attacks, the FBI was forced to evacuate its New York City office in the Javits Federal Building at 26 Federal Plaza, seven blocks from what became known as "Ground Zero."
+As a result of the attacks, the FBI was forced to evacuate its New York City office in the Javits Federal Building at

+26 Federal Plaza, seven blocks from what became known as "Ground Zero."
 Similarly, the INS was forced to evacuate all detainees housed at its Service Processing Center at 201 Varick Street in Manhattan's lower West Side.
+18

 The FBI's focus immediately after the attacks was whether any of the airplanes remaining in the air posed a threat.
 Once air traffic over the United States had ceased completely, the FBI turned its attention to locating those responsible for the terrorist attacks and preventing future attacks.
-During the evening of September 11, the FBI New York Field Office moved telephones, computers, facsimile machines, and other equipment into a temporary command post in a parking garage FBI terrorist attacks.
-In addition to the site, the FBI created command posts and at FBI offices in Queens and Long Island, New York.
+During the evening of September 11, the FBI New York Field Office moved telephones, computers, facsimile machines, and other equipment into a temporary command post in a parking garage near midtown Manhattan and at FBI offices in Queens and Long Island, New York.